Packing | Travel Tips

 Solar USB charger pack

-Likewise, if you are in a hot country and will be spending a lot of time outside then pick up a solar USB charging pack rather than just a standard one.
-They don’t really cost anything extra, and then you can use natural resources rather than electric to top up while exploring.
+Likewise, if you are in a hot country and will be spending a lot of time outside, then pick up a solar USB charging pack rather than just a standard one.
+They don’t really cost anything extra, and then you can use natural resources rather than electricity to top up while exploring.
 I specifically got a backpack with a mesh pocket so I can just slot them in during the day and know they are still charging when I am walking around.

 Extra phone charging cable